 10. Manipulation based on guilt or anger

-The signs will be less or more obvious depending on how skilled they are at manipulating.
-Be on the lookout for controlling behaviors such as shouting, cursing, or guilt-tripping you into doing what they want.
+Depending on how skilled they are at manipulating, the signs will be less or more obvious.
+Be on the lookout for controlling behaviors such as shouting, cursing, or guilt-tripping yourself into doing what you want.